 - Manual creation before joining the client to the domain.
-In this case, the password is set to a known value -- the lower case of the machine's netbios name. - Creation of the account at the time of joining the domain.
-In this case, the session key of the administrative account used to join the client to the domain acts as an encryption key for setting the password to a random value (This is the recommended method).
+In this case, the password is set to a known value the lower case of the machine's netbios name. - Creation of the account at the time of joining the domain.
+In this case, the session key of the administrative account used to join the client to the domain acts as an encryption key for setting the password to a random value.